mikecalvo/mikecalvo.github.io/msse/notes/groovy/index.md

 ---

 # Duck Typing
-- Dynamic typing concept that uses an object's set of methods and properties to determine semantics rather than inheritance or implementation of an interface
+- Dynamic typing concept that uses an object’s set of methods and properties to determine semantics rather than inheritance or implementation of an interface

 "If something walks like a duck and quacks like a duck then I can refer to that thing as a duck"